Area Forecast Discussion

 National Weather Service Caribou ME

-pressure will build across the
+Lawrence today.
+High pressure will briefly build across the

 .NEAR TERM /THROUGH TONIGHT/...